How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Complete Guide

 Windows 11 Specific Considerations

 • Bluetooth LE Audio Support: Windows 11 includes support for Bluetooth Low Energy Audio, which may have problematic compatibility with some older earbuds.
-If you are facing problems, disable LE Audio via Device Manager.
+If you are facing persistent mono issues after re-pairing, disable LE Audio via Device Manager by opening your Bluetooth adapter properties and reviewing the supported features.

 • Improved Pairing Interface: Windows 11 presents an updated Settings interface that provides more device information when pairing.
 Note the device type as it connects — it must say “Audio” for proper stereo functionality, rather than “Input”.